Shirlazybrat/100-days-of-code/r1-log.md

 ### R1D4
 Today was a struggle to find time (it's New Years Eve), But I managed to setup my Cloud9 and completed a brief tutorial on backend development.

+### R1D5
+Practice with simple NodeJS apps with npm packages and Node apps using Express.